David-Vandensteen/neogeo-cd-pong/README.md

 ![Platform](https://img.shields.io/badge/platform-%20%7C%20windows-lightgrey) ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-# neogeo-cd-pong
+# Pong Game for Neo Geo CD using Neocore Kit

 ![](https://media.giphy.com/media/mDknOSUEaP0zcI7tzV/giphy.gif)
 ---------------------------------------------------- **_Visuals by Grass_**

-This code is a simple implementation of the classic game Pong for the Neo Geo CD, using a dev kit "Neocore" https://github.com/David-Vandensteen/neocore
+This repository contains a simple implementation of the classic game Pong for the Neo Geo CD platform, utilizing the Neocore Kit.

-See **src\main.c**

-The code defines several constants for screen dimensions, speed of the paddles and ball, and a timeout for the AI's direction change.
-A structure named "BallState" is defined to store the current state of the ball, including its position, slope, and direction.

-Two static boxes represent the upper and lower walls of the game.
-There are two paddles (racquets).

-The ball is also represented by a "GFX_Picture_Physic" structure.
-Another variable keeps track of the current direction of the AI (computer-controlled paddle) and a timeout counter for its direction change.
+## Introduction

+Pong is a two-player arcade game where players control paddles on opposite sides of the screen and use them to hit a ball back and forth.
+The objective is to prevent the ball from passing your own paddle while trying to make the ball pass your opponent's paddle.
+This implementation brings the iconic Pong game to the Neo Geo CD platform, offering a nostalgic gameplay experience.

+## How to Play

+1) **Game Start:** When the game is launched, the title screen will be displayed.
+Press the "START" button on the controller to initiate the game.

+2) **Player Controls:**

+Player 1 (Left Paddle): Use the "UP" and "DOWN" buttons on the controller to move the paddle up and down, respectively.
+Player 2 (Right Paddle): The AI-controlled paddle automatically moves to intercept the ball.
+Gameplay: The ball will start moving across the screen, bouncing off the paddles and walls.
+The objective is to prevent the ball from passing your paddle while trying to make the ball pass your opponent's paddle.

+3) **Win condition:** If the ball passes the opponent's paddle and reaches the edge of the screen, the human player wins

+## Code Structure

+The codebase is organized into several functions, each responsible for a specific aspect of the game.

+- wait_game_start(): Waits for the player to press the "START" button to begin the game.
-The function "get_next_ball_position" calculates the next position of the ball based on its current slope and direction.
+- get_next_ball_position(): Calculates the next position of the ball based on its current position, slope, direction, and speed.
-The "init_ball_state" function sets the initial state of the ball.
+- init_ball_state(): Initializes the state of the ball with an initial slope, direction, and position.

-The "init" function initializes the game by setting up the GPU, initializing racquets and the ball, and positioning the walls.
+- init(): Initializes the game environment and elements, including paddles, ball, and walls.
-The "display" function shows the game elements on the screen and initializes the ball's state.
+- display(): Displays the game elements on the screen, including the playfield, paddles, and ball.
-The "update_logic" function checks if the ball has hit the left or right edge of the screen (the game boundary) and displays the winner when the game ends.
+- update_logic(): Checks if the ball has hit the left or right edge of the screen and handles game over conditions.
-The "slope_ball" function determines the slope of the ball based on its position relative to a given racquet.
+- slope_ball(): Determines the ball's slope based on its position relative to a paddle.
-The "update_ball" function updates the ball's position, handles collisions with walls and racquets, and performs reflection for more realistic movement.
+- update_ball(): Updates the ball's position, manages collisions, and adjusts slope and direction.

-The "update_player" function updates the player-controlled racquet based on joystick input.
-The "update_ia" function updates the AI-controlled racquet, which tracks the ball's position and moves accordingly.

-The "update" function is responsible for updating the game state by calling "update_logic", "update_ball", "update_player", and "update_ia" functions.
+- update_player(): Allows the player to control their paddle using the controller's "UP" and "DOWN" buttons.
+- update_ia(): Controls the AI-controlled paddle's movement to intercept the ball.
+- update(): Main game update loop that orchestrates game logic, ball movement, player paddle, and AI paddle positions.

-Finally, the main function initializes the game, displays the elements, and enters a loop to continuously update the game state while waiting for vertical blanking.
+- main(): Entry point of the game, initializes the game, displays the initial state, and enters the main game loop.
-The game loop updates the game state and refreshes the screen accordingly.

-Overall, this code provides the foundation for a simple Pong game on a Neo Geo CD system using the "Neocore" library.
+Overall, this code provides the foundation or a bootstrap for a simple Pong game on a Neo Geo CD system using the "Neocore" library.

 To make a fully functional and polished Pong game, you can consider adding more features such as scoring, multiple levels of difficulty, better collision handling, and graphical enhancements.

+## License

+This Pong game is provided under the MIT License, allowing you to use, modify, and distribute the code freely.

+Feel free to explore, enhance, and enjoy this implementation of the classic Pong game on the Neo Geo CD platform!

 ## Clone this repo
 ```cmd